 The retention rate for first-time, full-time students was 62 percent between Fall 2015 and Fall 2016.
 Among part-time students, 50 percent continued into their sophomore year.
 Approximately 45 percent of students transferred to other institutions, and 35 percent graduated within 6 years of their first enrollment.

 Kettering College (KC) has 50 years of experience educating and placing health professionals across America.
 Class sizes are kept small, and a student-to-teacher ratio of 9:1 facilitates interactions with peers and faculty alike.
 The Admissions Essentials fact sheet provides links to deadlines, admissions requirements, placement tests, class schedules, academic calendars, and the 6-page KC Viewbook.

-Completion programs are designed for students with either an Associate’s degree or significant work experience.
+Kettering College offers a variety of online completion degree programs.
+Completion programs are designed for students with either an associate’s degree or significant work experience.
 The curriculum for the degrees below, for example, equals years three and four of a four-year undergraduate program.